• Back to the Global website

 Contracts of employment do not have to be in writing.
 However, employees as well as workers must be provided with a written statement of particulars.
 All employees, regardless of the number of hours they work per week, are entitled to receive a written statement from their employer, within two months of starting work.
 The statement describes the main terms of the contract of employment.
 The statement must give details about the names of the employer and employee, the date when the employment began, the date on which the employee’s period of continuous employment began, job of work, holiday entitlement, sick pay, where and employee will be working and whether they might have to relocate, pension schemes, notice grievance, dismissal and disciplinary procedure and reference to any collective agreements, which affect the terms of employment.
 If, after the material date, there is a change in any of the employment particulars, the employer has to give to the employee a written statement containing particulars of the change.

-The Workers (Predictable Terms and Conditions), coming into force in September 2024, gives workers and agency workers the right to request a predictable work pattern if they meet certain criteria regarding the minimum length of service (26 weeks) and if there is a current lack of predictability regarding their work pattern (working on zero hour contracts or fixed term contracts of less than 12 months).
-The worker must clearly indicate the purpose of request (to get more predictable work pattern) and they must have not requested for this more than once during the last one year.
+The Workers (Predictable Terms and Conditions) Act 2023, was intended to give workers and agency workers the right to request a predictable work pattern if they meet certain criteria regarding the minimum length of service (26 weeks) and if there is a current lack of predictability regarding their work pattern (working on zero hour contracts or fixed term contracts of less than 12 months).
+The worker must clearly indicate the purpose of request (to get more predictable work pattern), and they must not have requested for this more than once during the last year.
+However, the Act required separate commencement regulations that were never made, so it never took practical effect.
+It has since been repealed by the Employment Rights Act 2025 (s.
+27A), which introduces stronger protections through rights to guaranteed hours, reasonable notice of shifts, and payments for short-notice shift cancellations.
+(Source: s.
+27A, Employment Rights Act 2025; https://www.legislation.gov.uk/ukpga/2025/36/enacted)

 Source: §1-4 of Employment Rights Act (ERA), 1996